 Why TradeDay Launched the Six-Account Cap

-The current six-account allowance is a 2026 expansion of TradeDay's earlier multi-account policy, which was tighter.
+The current six-account allowance sits on top of TradeDay's May 2026 relaunch, which moved the firm to two routes, Quick Pay and Fast Pass (the older Static drawdown option was retired).
 The launch banner ("Multiple Accounts Now Available - Trade up to SIX Accounts!") signals a deliberate move to compete with futures-prop firms that already offer larger account stacks (Apex's 20-account allowance is the high-end example).

 The rationale for capping at six rather than going higher reflects TradeDay's structural caps: